Bachelor's Degree in Mechanical and Manufacturing Engineering

 • Industrial Process Management

-Work-study program possible starting in the third year (apprenticeship contract and professional training contract)
+Work-study programs are available starting in the third year (apprenticeship contract and professional training contract)

 the diploma